NEPHROGENIC SYSTEMIC FIBROSIS

-ProHance (Gadoteridol) Injection is indicated for use in MRI in adults and children over 2 years of age to visualize lesions with abnormal vascularity in the brain (intracranial lesions), spine and associated tissues.
+ProHance is indicated for use in magnetic resonance imaging (MRI) in adults and pediatric patients over 2 years of age to visualize lesions with abnormal vascularity in the brain (intracranial lesions), spine and associated tissues.

 ProHance is indicated for use in MRI in adults to visualize lesions in the head and neck.